An Essential Service For The Non-Resident Director

 At INCO we ensure that the businesses we help establish are ready to operate and grow smoothly.
-As part of our commitment to providing added value to clients, we offer a unique and customized Company Officer Service that supports them in doing business in the Netherlands.
+As part of our commitment to providing added value to clients, we offer a unique and customized Corporate Secretarial Service that supports them in doing business in the Netherlands.

 This service gives non-resident entrepreneurs an experienced Company Officer to ensure that they meet all mandatory compliance responsibilities, have an authorized representative to negotiate and sign necessary service agreements on their behalf and have someone to assist with a range of administrative duties.

-With our Company Officer service, you’ll be free to concentrate on managing your core business priorities while we manage the day-to-day tasks.
+With our Corporate Secretarial Service, you’ll be free to concentrate on managing your core business priorities while we manage the day-to-day tasks.

 WHAT'S IN IT FOR YOU?